konradjedrzejczak/RestApp/readme.md

 # Restaurant App

-This project is a simple RESTful web application for managing a restaurant's menu and orders.
+This project is a RESTful web application for restaurant management

 ## Description